 Charles Quincy seems to have had little interest in politics at any level.
 He was an aide to the governor and a state representative in 1832-33.
 Other than that, he seems to have kept to business and was a consistent booster of his native city.

-Some time around 1823, CQ planned and executed renovations to both his and Asa’s homes The most visible of these alterations being extension of the first floor windows to their current heights.
+Sometime around 1823, CQ planned and executed renovations to both his and Asa’s homes The most visible of these alterations being the extension of the first-floor windows to their current heights.
 In 1832 Charles was either hired or convinced the city ‘fathers’ to hire himself, history is a bit hazy here, to redesign the facade of the ‘Town House’ or city hall.
 The building was only 7 years old at the time.

-The Free Street facades are simple with little decoration and clean cut window and doors.
+The Free Street facades are simple with little decoration and clean-cut windows and doors.

 The other two buildings in the group are more subdued.
 588 Congress is a narrow 2 bay, 3 story building.
 It has a fairly typical first floor with a large display window with an entry to its right.
 Above are 4 large windows equally spaced over the 2 upper floors.
-586 Congress has a curved display with 2 doorways to it’s right.
+586 Congress has a curved display with 2 doorways to its right.
 Above is a handsome composition of 3 windows grouped in an opening.
-They are divided with panelled pilasters topped with ionic capitals.
+They are divided with paneled pilasters topped with ionic capitals.
 The window group is topped with a dentiled apron.
 The third story is a garret with 3 small square windows grouped tightly in the middle.
-Above this is a modilioned cornice with a flat balustrade with urns on the panelled posts.
+Above this is a modillioned cornice with a flat balustrade with urns on the paneled posts.

 Clapp’s next effort was the Portland Exchange Coffee House of 1828-9.
-It was located in the corner of Fore and Market Streets.
-It had shops on the first floor, including bar on Market st, and a hotel in the upper floors.
-From descriptions it seems to have been a bit controversial in its design.
+It was located on the corner of Fore and Market Streets.
+It had shops on the first floor, including a bar on Market St, and a hotel on the upper floors.
+From descriptions, it seems to have been a bit controversial in its design.
 It, along with several other buildings owned by the Clapp family, was lost in the fire of 1866.
 In 1836 CQ was involved in creating a hotel in Town House Square.
-This was originally created by merging a set of buildings on the lots across Federal Street from the town house into one structure.
-Over time, it would see many alterations before becoming the United States Hotel which stood in what is now Monument Square until the 1960’s.
-For this building and the Coffee House I can find no photographic representations.
+This was originally created by merging a set of buildings on the lots across Federal Street from the townhouse into one structure.
+Over time, it would see many alterations before becoming the United States Hotel which stood in what is now Monument Square until the 1960s.
+For this building and the Coffee House, I can find no photographic representations.
 All information is based on period descriptions.